-The way fleas reproduce is a very quick one, a female can lay one egg per hour during its 3 months lifespan.
-Imagine that in these three months a female may lay over 2,000 eggs.
-If you have pets, chances are that fleas already spread in your home.
-High temperature and high humidity areas are the main causes why fleas gather in your home or around it.
+Fleas reproduce very quickly: they can lay one egg per hour during their three-month lifespan.
+In these three months, a female may lay over 2,000 eggs.
+In a home with pets, fleas are likely already prevalent.
+Areas with high temperatures and humidity are the main causes of flea presence in your home.

-– you notice small blood stains on the bedding and carpets (they are flea excrement)
+◾ There are small blood stains on the bedding and carpets (flea excrement).

-– you notice small red bumps on the body, similar with mosquitoes bites
+◾ You notice small red bumps on your body, similar to mosquito bites.

 How to get rid of fleas

-You have to wash all the curtains, all the clothes exposed to fleas, all the rugs and all the objects you observed fleas or tiny blood spots on them at high temperatures.
+All the curtains, all the clothes exposed to fleas, all the rugs, and all the objects you observed fleas or tiny blood spots on must be washed at high temperatures.

-To prevent future contact with fleas, make sure to wipe your feet carefully when entering the house, mow the grass in the garden and disinfest your pet and the areas where they sleep or where they spend more time.
+You can prevent future flea infestations by wiping your feet carefully when entering the house, mowing the lawn in the garden, and disinfesting your pet’s sleeping area and other areas where they spend time.

-Did you get rid of fleas using this method?
-Please share this info with others.
+Have you been able to get rid of fleas using this method?
+If you find this information useful, please share it.
 Sharing is caring 🙂.